Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

     counts = result.get_counts(qc)
     plot_histogram(counts)

-Now the entirity of the code looks like this
+Now the entirety of the code looks like this

     from qiskit import QuantumCircuit, execute, Aer, IBMQ from qiskit.providers.ibmq import least_busy